rafasoares/cancancan-wiki/Defining-Abilities.md

 can :update, Article
 ```

-You can pass `:manage` to represent any action and `:all` to represent any subject.
+You can pass `:manage` to represent any action and `:all` to represent any object.

 ```ruby
 can :manage, Article  # user can perform any action on the article